-The defining feature of Version 12.0 is support for Unicode character data.
-This necessarily entails a change in the internal format of character arrays stored in the workspace and on component files and in external variables.
+The defining feature of Version 12.0 was support for Unicode character data.
+This necessarily entailed a change in the internal format of character arrays stored in the workspace and on component files and in external variables.
 This in turn means that the adoption of Unicode may require code changes and data conversions in applications.

-For this reason, Version 12.0 and a limited number of future Versions of Dyalog will be available in two separate editions; Unicode and Classic.
+For this reason, Version 12.0 and Version 12.1 are available in two separate editions; Unicode and Classic.